CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 4 - Appearance.md

 ### The Synodic Period

 The time it takes for the elongation to repeat is called the *synodic period*.
 This is also the time it takes for the phases to repeat as the phases depend on elongation (the Sun-Earth-Object angle can be approximated as the elongation).
-Because the elongation depends on the location on both the object and the Earth, the formula involves both periods.\
+Because the elongation depends on the location on both the object and the Earth, the formula involves both periods:
-For inner planets:
 ```math
 T_{P \text{ Synodic}} = \left|\frac{T_E T_P}{T_E - T_P}\right|\tag{62}
 ```